 The crunch vote on the UK government’s Brexit deal was due on Tuesday evening, 15 January, in UK’s parliament.
 The deal, widely expected to be voted down, came in the form of two documents: the draft withdrawal agreement (DWA) and the draft political declaration (DPD).

 What did those apparently doomed documents say about EU free movement of people (still the elephant in the room)?

-May said that the DWA ended free movement.
+May said the DWA ended free movement.
 It didn’t – not directly.
-It said that from January 2021 the UK could set its own rules.
+It said from January 2021 the UK could set its own rules.

-The DPD also didn’t say that free movement would end.
-Rather, it implied that free movement would have already been ended, saying:
+The DPD also didn’t say free movement would end.
+Rather, it implied free movement would have already been ended, saying:

 ‘Noting that the United Kingdom has decided that the principle of free movement of persons between the Union and the United Kingdom will no longer apply, the Parties should establish mobility arrangements…’